-The Golden Milk , when taken without added sweeteners of any kind, ensures a good detoxifying the body .
-The effect of a spice such as turmeric is in fact particularly beneficial to the liver, the main organ responsible for eliminating toxins from our body.
+The Golden Milk, when taken without added sweeteners of any kind, ensures a good detoxifying of the body.
+The effect of a spice such as turmeric is particularly beneficial to the liver, the main organ responsible for eliminating toxins from our body.

 ✓ Promotes digestion and helps the intestine

 Turmeric acts positively on the work of the liver but also on that of the stomach and intestines.
 This drink, therefore, promotes digestion and prevents problems such as ulcers and colitis.

 ✓ Helps with coughs, sore throats and colds